installo-lib/csd/README.md

 # csd

-csd is a solver for computational structural dynamics
+csd is a structural dynamics solver